 The District of Columbia flag features a white background with two thick horizontal red stripes running across it.
 Above the top stripe is three red five-point stars.
 This design was created by Charles A. R. Dunn and is based on George Washington's Coat of Arms.
 Dunn was an illustrator from Washington, DC who became interested in the Washington, DC flag when he worked as an engraver on the 1917 issue of National Geographic Magazine entitled, "Our Flag Number."
 This magazine issue contained 1497 illustrations of flags from around the world.
 Because Washington DC had no official flag, The DC National Guard flag was featured in its place, which Dunn found to be unsatisfactory.

-Later, in 1938 a flag contest was announced to select a design for the Washington DC Flag.
+More than a decade later, a flag contest was announced to select a design for the Washington DC Flag.
 Several other designs were submitted, however, on October 15, 1938, Charles A. R. Dunn's dream of creating the Washington DC Flag was realized when the Flag Commission and Fine Arts Commission held a joint meeting, where Dunn's design was selected as the winner.